-So I don't think the application documents in this case gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
+I don't think the application documents in cases such these gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
 They present a confused, inconsistent, picture.
-And where the documents expressly said that Mr E had not been advised, they said in most instances that Options hadn't advised Mr E, rather than that Caledonian hadn't advised Mr E.

-Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr E on the merits of transferring his pension to the SIPP and investing in the FPI bond.
-It appears more likely than not that Caledonian proactively suggested to Mr E he transfer his occupational pension and make the FPI investment.
-Mr E had no investment experience.
-He contacted Caledonian about a pension review after a colleague referred him, but it was the benefits that Caledonian told him about that persuaded him to make the transfer.
-Mr E said Caledonian had already selected the Options SIPP and the FPI investment for him.
-And they were the same SIPP and investment as many other consumers who Caledonian introduced - the SIPP and investment that Caledonian had said it was 'putting' its customers 'into'.
-I don't think Mr E would've transferred his pension to a SIPP or invested it in FPI of his own volition or without a positive recommendation from Caledonian.
+Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr L on the merits of transferring his pension to the SIPP and investing in the FPI bond.
+It appears more likely than not that Caledonian proactively suggested to Mr L he transfer his occupational pension and make the FPI investment.
+Mr L had no investment experience and no intention of changing his pension before Caledonian contacted him and told him he would be better of if he did so.
+Mr L described how Mr C of Caledonian explained the reasons for transferring his pension, and he described Mr C as 'persuasive'.
+I don't think Mr L would've invested his pension in a SIPP or in FPI of his own volition or without a positive recommendation from Caledonian.

-So I'm satisfied advice was given to Mr E by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.
+So I'm satisfied advice was given to Mr L by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.